10 day Thailand itinerary: 10 days in Thailand – where to go, what to do in Thailand in 10 days, and what to see in Thailand in 10 days

 If you are after immersing yourself in traditional Thai culture, witnessing sensational nightlife, sipping cocktails in world-class rooftop bars, having crazy ‘only in Bangkok’ tuk-tuk rides, enjoying traditional Thai massages, tasting popular Thai street food, doing some first-rate shopping, visiting some of the most unique markets in the World, admiring modern and international city … you just name it, Bangkok has it all!

-What to see in Bangkok:
+What to see in Bangkok and what to do in Bangkok:

 Day 1 in Bangkok: